-Name a Horror character you relate to on a spiritual level?
-Who is your Horror spirit animal?
+Name a Horror character you relate to on a spiritual/personal level?

 Leatherface.
 Infact, he was my initial inspiration for the character “Claire” in my short film The Stylist.

 Do you consider yourself part of a horror community?

 Hell yes.
 My introduction to it was almost 7 years ago at the Texas Frightmare Weekend convention.
 I was hooked and inspired.
 I wanted more of it.
 So, I came home and started a monthly screening series here in Kansas City, MO for independent horror films – that I still run today.
 Through programming that, I met tons of filmmakers.
 That is what truly inspired me, gave me the guts, to direct my own film.
 I never considered it before.
 But through conversing with filmmakers and seeing so many independently made films, I realized they were just regular people who decided to do it and did!
 So, maybe I could to!?
 Since 2012, I’ve attended countless horror conventions and film festivals.
 I love nothing more than to reunite with the horror family.
 It’s like never-ending summer camp when we’re together.
 I often arrive alone, but I know I won’t be alone once I get there.

 When you’re building the world of your film, where do you look for inspiration?